postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/collaboration.md

 ## Next steps

 For a more in-depth introduction to workspaces and how they can help organize your API development, check out [Intro to Workspaces](/docs/postman/workspaces/intro-to-workspaces/).

-Learn how to [scale large team collaboration in Postman](https://youtu.be/wYBZrdukack) in this POST/CON talk from Jeff Gibson at Atlassian.